-The exchange defines by product and by instrument type, which order allocation method is applied in
+The exchange defines by product and by instrument type, which order allocation method is applied in continuous trading and which is applied in auction trades.

 Currently, Eurex generally applies the same allocation method for auction trades and in continuous trading.
 For most products, the Time allocation method is applied.
 The Time-Pro-Rata allocation method and the Pro-Rata allocation method are applied in the case of a few specific products, as e.g. the Time-Pro-Rata allocation method in case of the money market future FEU3.